materialsinnovation/pymks/INSTALLATION.md

 The workshop will have workstations available in the CTCMS with a correctly configured scientific Python environment already installed.
-However, it is often preferable to use one's own laptop, with a favored software and development environment.
+However, it is often preferable to use one's own laptop or your own CTCMS account, with your favored software and development environment.
 I much prefer this.
-If you have experience with scientific Python, you probably already have a satisfactory Python environment on your laptop, which won't need many alterations.
+If you have experience with scientific Python, you probably already have a satisfactory Python environment, which won't need many alterations.
 Just skip over the [Anaconda Python section](#anaconda-python) and install the packages in the [Regular Python section](#regular-python).